Davis Strait

-The Davis Strait (Danish: Davisstrædet) is a southern arm of the Arctic Ocean that lies north of the Labrador Sea.
+Davis Strait (Danish: Davisstrædet; Inuktitut: ᕿᑭᖅᑖᓘᑉ ᐃᑭᖓ Qikiqtaaluup Ikinga) is a southern arm of the Arctic Ocean that lies north of the Labrador Sea.
 It lies between mid-western Greenland and Baffin Island in Nunavut, Canada.
 To the north is Baffin Bay.
-The strait was named for the English explorer John Davis (1550–1605), who explored the area while seeking a Northwest Passage.
-By the 1650s it was used for whale hunting.
+The strait was named for English explorer John Davis (1550–1605), who sailed the area while seeking a route through the Northwest Passage, and by the 1650s it was used for whale hunting.

 Extent

 The International Hydrographic Organization defines the limits of the Davis Strait as follows:

 On the North.
 The Southern limit of Baffin Bay [The parallel of 70° North between Greenland and Baffin Land].

 On the East.
 The Southwest coast of Greenland.

 On the South.
 The parallel of 60° North between Greenland and Labrador.

 On the West.
 The Eastern limit of the Northwestern Passages South of 70° North [the East coast of Baffin Island to East Bluff, its Southeastern extremity] and of Hudson Strait [A line from East Bluff, the Southeast extreme of Baffin Island, to Point Meridian, the Western extreme of Lower Savage Islands, along the coast to its Southwestern extreme and thence a line across to the Western extreme of Resolution Island, through its Southwestern shore to Hatton Headland, its Southern point, thence a line to Cape Chidley, Labrador].